mavefka/calorie-calculator/README.md

 # calorie-calculator
-a simple calories calculator for tubitak 2022 projects.
+a simple calories calculator for 2022 tubitak fest.